5 Tips for a Budget Bathroom Makeover That Will Save You a Ton

-While knee-deep in taking out the vanity and ripping out toilets, I started thinking about ways to make this project as affordable as possible.
+While knee-deep in taking out the vanity and removing the toilet in my master bathroom, I started thinking about ways to make bathroom makeovers as affordable as possible.

 You know how we do here at Thrift Diving: we hate spending a lot of money for decorating our homes!

 Plus, we love to flex our creative muscle and prove to others (and ourselves!) that it really can be done without spending a boatload of money!

 I’ve done three bathroom makeovers now (my half bathroom with stencils and my kids’ bathroom makeover), and the latest was my pretty lavender master bathroom makeover!

 I wanted to share my top tips for creating a budget-friendly bathroom makeover!

 TIP #1: Paint Your Vanity, Don’t Replace It

 Have you priced bathroom vanities lately?
 Well, I have, since I’m redoing my entire bathroom.